GIULIOHHH/CPPS/Alg/Combinatorics.md

 Same thing for the permutations where the last element is greater or equal then $8$.

-The permutations that include both the conditions are
+The permutations that dont include any of the conditions are
 $2*8!*2$, because the first element can be $1$ or $0$, while the last can be $9$ or $8$, and there are $8$ more free choices.

 We can do $10!-A \cup B$ to get the solution